odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 A "route" is a URL path that can be mapped to a specific handler.
 Such a handler can be a simple function or an invokable class.
-Under the hood Slim uses the `nikic/FastRoute` package, but it also adds some nice features for routing names, groups and middlewares etc.
+Under the hood Slim uses the `nikic/FastRoute` package, but it also adds some nice features for routing groups, names and middlewares etc.

 The application routes will be defined in plain PHP files.